feature-sliced/documentation/CONTRIBUTING.md

    - Make sure that the verification via **[CI][actions]** has passed for your PR
       > Our common goal is to reduce review costs and achieve consistency in the code base 🤙

+## Synchronized documentation

+The documentation is published in several languages.
+The English content in `src/content/docs/docs/` is the source of truth, and every translation mirrors its structure in a locale folder next to it (`ja/`, `kr/`, `ru/`, `tr/`, `uz/`, `vi/`, `zh/`).

+When you add or edit a documentation page, please keep the locales in sync:

+1. Apply your change to the English version first
+2. Mirror it in the locales you are comfortable writing in
+   > For example, if you speak Russian, update the same page under `src/content/docs/ru/docs/` in the same PR
+3. For the locales you cannot update yourself, [open an issue][issues-new] that links to your PR and lists the affected pages, so translators can pick it up
+   > This way no translation silently falls behind the original

+Fixes that only concern a single translation (typos, wording) can touch just that locale folder — no synchronization needed.